Crow people: Attire

 The Crow wore clothing distinguished by gender.
 Women wore dresses made of deer and buffalo hide, decorated with elk teeth or shells.
 They covered their legs with leggings during winter and their feet with moccasins.
 Crow women wore their hair in two braids.
 Male clothing usually consisted of a shirt, trimmed leggings with a belt, a long breechcloth, and moccasins.
 Robes made from the furred hide of a bison were often worn in winter.
 Leggings were either made of animal hide which the Crow made for themselves or made of wool which were highly valued trade items made specifically for Indians in Europe.
 Their hair was worn long, in some cases reaching the ground.
-The Crow are famous for often wearing their hair in a pompadour which was often colored white with paint.
+The Crow are famous for often wearing their hair in a pompadour which was often colored with white paint.
 Crow men were notable for wearing two hair pipes made from beads on both sides of their hair.
 Men often wore their hair in two braids wrapped in the fur of beavers or otters.
 Bear grease was used to give shine to hair.
 Stuffed birds were often worn in the hair of warriors and medicine men.
 Like other plains Indians the Crow wore feathers from eagles, crows, owls, and other birds in their hair for symbolic reasons.
 The Crow wore a variety of headdresses including the famous eagle feather headdress, bison scalp headdress with horns and beaded rim, and split horn headdress.
 The split horn headdress is made from a single bison horn split in half and polished into two nearly identical horns which were attached to a leather cap and decorated with feathers and beadwork.
 Traditional clothing worn by the Crow is still worn today with varying degrees of regularity.

 The Crow are well known for their intercut beadwork.
 They adorned basically every aspect of their lives with these beads, giving special attention to ceremonial and ornamental items.
 Their clothing, horses, cradles, ornamental and ceremonial gear, in addition to leather cases of all shapes, sizes and uses were decorated in beadwork.
 They gave reverence to the animals they ate by using as much of it as they could.
 The leather for their clothing, robes and pouches were created from the skin of buffalo, deer and elk.
 The work was done by the tribeswomen, with some being considered experts and were often sought by the younger, less experienced women for design and symbolic advice.
 The Crow are an innovative people and are credited with developing their own style of stitch-work for adhering beads.
 This stitch, which is now called the overlay, is still also known as the "Crow Stitch".
 In their beadwork, geometric shapes were primarily used with triangles, diamonds and hour-glass structures being the most prevalent.
 A wide range of colors were utilized by the Crow, but blues and various shades of pink were the most dominantly used.
 To intensify or to draw out a certain color or shape, they would surround that figure or color in a white outline.